makersacademy/takeaway-challenge/README.md

 --- Under Construction ---

-At the moment we there isn't much we can do other than showing you what's available from our kitchen.
+At the moment we there isn't much we can do:

+- We can you what's available from our kitchen.

+- The customer can order dishes from the menu, but can't specify the quantity

+- The customer knows how much a certain dish costs

 **In the future, you will be able to:**